LR-97/Pudendal_Vault/Code Documentation/Python/Centerlines.md

 # Centerlines.py
 ## What is this script for?
 This script creates centerlines for the different portions of the pudendal nerve (roots-through-trunk centerlines, and branches centerlines).
-It utilizes the .txt files created by [[ExportData]] and derived from  [[Pudendal Protocol#Axon Trajectories| previously made paraview selections]].
+It utilizes the .txt files created by [[ExportData]] and derived from  [[PudendalProtocol#Axon Trajectories| previously made paraview selections]].
 It also requires the VMTK package, see the pudendal protocol for more details.
 The script exports .vtk and .txt files describing the centerlines.

 *Note:* Remember to change the Subject variable to the appropriate participant ID, and the 'Side' variable to the correct side based on electrode position